lvzeyu/zeyu_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zeyu Lyu is a Project Researcher at the Institute of Social Science, The University of Tokyo.
+Zeyu Lyu is an Associate Professor at [Graduate School/Faculty of Arts and Letters, Tohoku University](https://www.sal.tohoku.ac.jp/en/).
+Previously,he was a Project Researcher at [the Institute of Social Science, The University of Tokyo](https://www.iss.u-tokyo.ac.jp/).
 His primary interests involve employing big data and computational methods in the area of sociology, communication and politics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_zeyu_lyu.pdf" "newtab" >}}resumé{{< /staticref >}}.